Cognitive Restructuring (CR)

 - Forgetting things happens.
 I will make sure to have small flashcards with me, with the topics that I will be covering and if I do get a forget, I will just say that I have lost my train of thought.

 - I will undoubtedly get red spots in my neck, but is that bad?
 No, because I am trying hard and it is okay that people see that.
 Let those spots come, everyone can get those while giving a presentation.

 - If my colleagues yawn because they are bored by my presentation, that would be very impolite.
 At the start, I will tell them that it is the first time I am doing this and they will probably be supportive.

 - If they ask me questions that I do not know the answers to, I will be honest and ask if anyone in the group knows the answers.
 I will ask for help.

 - If my colleagues laugh at me or do not take me seriously, that would be very childish and unprofessional.

 - It is true that my colleague X is much better at presentations, but he also had to start somewhere and then he was undoubtedly nervous too.

 According to Beck there are four phases involved in Cognitive Restructuring.

-- Identification of the concrete thoughts: what am I perceiving, what am I assuming, what do I expect, etc. Through this identification, someone becomes aware of his irrational thoughts.
+- Identification of the concrete thoughts and creation of thought record: what am I perceiving, what am I assuming, what do I expect, etc. Through this identification, someone becomes aware of his irrational thoughts.

 - Analyse the above-mentioned thinking processes and examine what the pros and cons are.
 What are my own negative attitudes with these thoughts and which emotions are involved?
 Are these “automatic thoughts” justified or can you look at a situation in a different way?